hcl14/LLM_interview_research/README.md

 -   Input data, including complete garbage
 -   Substituting various circumstances for a function that searches in a database or sends REST requests, etc. What if there are problems with authorization, etc.

-In real-life projects, **it's impossible to have unit tests for everything**.
-There is no capability to test absolutely everything.
+**In theory unit tests must cover all data paths, but in real-life projects it's an unattainable ideal.** There is no capability to test absolutely everything.
 For instance, within the scope of unit testing, it's not possible to cover all of project's interactions with a database, etc.

 For example, in the paper [CODAMOSA: Escaping Coverage Plateaus in Test Generation with Pre-trained Large Language Models](#ref1) authors introduce their solution which uses existing algorithmic software for test case discovery using, say, genetic algorithm, augmented with LLM to discover new possible test directions when automated software sees stall in coverage.